-Take notice that on October 17, 2006, Texas Eastern Transmission, LP (Texas Eastern) tendered for filing as part of its FERC Gas Tariff, Seventh Revised Volume No. 1 and First Revised Volume No. 2, revised tariff sheets as listed on Appendix A to the filing, to become effective December 1, 2006.
-In addition, Texas Eastern submitted its Annual Interruptible Revenue Reconciliation Report.
+Take notice that on June 30, 2004, Texas Eastern Transmission, LP (Texas Eastern) tendered for filing as part of its FERC Gas Tariff, Seventh Revised Volume No. 1, and First Revised Volume No. 2, revised tariff sheets listed on Appendix B to the filing to become effective August 1, 2004.

-Texas Eastern states that copies of its filing have been mailed or, if requested, emailed to all affected customers of Texas Eastern and interested state commissions.
+Texas Eastern states that copies of its filing have been served upon all affected customers of Texas Eastern and interested State commissions.

 Magalie R. Salas,